-The KitchenAid also took a little longer crushing ice, but not so long that it resulted in excess meltwater.
-The shavings were fluffy and cocktail-worthy.
+The KitchenAid took a little while to crush ice, but not so long that it resulted in excess melt water.
+The shavings were fluffy and cocktail worthy.

-To be clear, this is no Vitamix, but for a fifth of the price it does a good enough job.
-The other blenders we tested in this price range were either cheap-feeling, very loud, or produced a gross burnt motor smell while running.
+To be clear, this is no Oster Versa—and certainly not a Vitamix—but for a fraction of the price it does a decent enough job.
+The other blenders we tested in this price range were either cheap feeling or very loud, or produced a gross burnt motor smell while running.
 We didn’t love the hard plastic lid on this blender, and the way the jar clips onto the base took some getting used to, but beyond that we have no complaints.

 This blender does not come with a recipe book.
-Like the Vitamix and Versa, the KitchenAid jar is also made of BPA-free Tritan plastic.
+Like the Vitamix and Oster, the KitchenAid jar is also made of BPA-free Tritan plastic.

 That said, nearly all of the regular blenders we looked at received user reviews complaining about broken and leaking jars and motors quickly burning out.
 Proportionally, the KitchenAid user reviews aren’t any worse than the other blenders we tested.
-On Amazon, 69 percent of the KitchenAid’s reviews gave it four or five stars (with an overall 3.8 stars of 1,067 reviews).
 A lot of the negative comments go something like “great blender until it dies.”
-If you use it heavily, the KitchenAid may not last you many years, like the Vitamix, but we think it’s the best in its price range.
+If you use it heavily, the KitchenAid may not last you many years, but we think it’s the best in its price range.

-The Sweethome’s Lesley Stockton has also used this blender for years (six in the test kitchens at Martha Stewart and for a year in her own kitchen) and highly recommends it.
-Tess Masters also recommends the KitchenAid 5-Speed, and Real Simple rated this as the best overall blender of 52 models they tested, saying, “This model boasts a robust but quiet motor, and its compact size (16 inches tall) makes it a cinch to store.”
+Co-author Lesley Stockton has also used this blender for a very long time (six years in the test kitchens at Martha Stewart and two years in her own kitchen) and recommends it for those who don’t need the intense power of a Vitamix.
+Tess Masters also recommends the KitchenAid 5-Speed, and Real Simple rated this as the best overall blender of 52 models it tested, saying, “This model boasts a robust but quiet motor, and its compact size (16 inches tall) makes it a cinch to store.”